 The controlled-process model proposes that people actively use cognitive strategies to connect related words together.
 One model of this is expectancy generation, in which people consciously attempt to predict the words and ideas that will appear next, especially in sentences (Hutchinson, 2003).
 Another model for controlled processing is post lexical matching, in which people delay processing of a secondary word until it can be compared to the previous word for evaluation.
 Processing for the second word is facilitated by a related prime word, whereas it is delayed in the case of an unrelated word (Neely, 1991).

 To differentiate between controlled, automatic, and combined processes, researchers have developed methods to limit the capabilities of the controlled processes.
 Traditional priming studies involve pairs of a first “prime” word to facilitate the processing of a second word, or “target”.
 These experiments are usually lexical decision tasks, requiring participants to identify presented symbols as words or nonwords.
-These words are presented in a manner in which an initial word is presented, also known as the prime.
-This word is followed by a string of letters that could potentially be a semantically associated word, an associatively related word, or a nonword.
-This design is structured to elicit N400 waveforms for the different categories of words and associations.
-This encouraged the formation of expectancies due to the pairing format.
-That is to say, when these words were presently recognizably as pairs, participants naturally assumed they should be related, and could potentially use cognitive strategies to process the words.
+These words are presented in a manner in which an initial prime word is presented before the word-nonword judgment.
+This word is followed by a judgment of a string of letters that could potentially be a semantically associated word, an associatively related word, or a nonword.
+This design is structured to elicit word activation in the cognitive network for the different categories of words and associations.
+This paradigm encouraged the formation of expectancies due to the pairing format.
+When these words were presently recognizably as pairs, participants naturally assumed they should be related, and could potentially use cognitive strategies to process the words.

 To control for the expectancy effect, the single lexical decision task was introduced.
 Single lexical decision tasks involve participants judging single sets of symbols as words or nonwords, eliminating the expectancy forming process (Hutchinson, 2003).
 Researchers still faced the problem of post lexical matching, which was addressed by masking the prime words, so they were unnamable.
 When primes are shown, they are overlaid with nonsense symbols, much like TV fuzz, to hide or mask the perception of that prime.
-This procedure allows semantic priming, but thwarts use of control mechanisms, since the word is perceptually unnamable..
+This procedure allows semantic priming, but thwarts use of control mechanisms, since the word is perceptually unnamable.

-Event related potentials (ERP) are able to distinguish if semantic priming is exclusively an automatic or controlled process.
+Event related potentials (ERP) are able to help distinguish if semantic priming is exclusively an automatic or controlled process.
 ERPs measure brain activation as processes occur, with relatively good temporal resolution.
-The N400 is a negative waveform occurring 400 ms after the participant is presented with a stimulus (Brown & Hagoort, 1993).
+The N400 is a negative waveform occurring 400 msec after the participant is presented with a stimulus (Brown & Hagoort, 1993).
 The N400 has been described as a “contextual integration process”, in which meanings of words are integrated together (Juan Silva-Pereya et al. 2003).
 When presented with related words, there is an attenuation of the N400; meaning a more positive spike.
 This difference in waveforms indicates a lack of contextual integration due to word meanings already being activated by the prime word.

-Brown and Hagoort (1993) set up a lexical decision task paired with masked priming.
+Brown and Hagoort (1993) tested a lexical decision task paired with masked priming.
 No differences were found in the N400 wave between related and unrelated words in the masked prime condition.
 Brown and Hagoort concluded that this indicated the N400 was a controlled process, because attenuation only occurred when words were known; this supposedly ruled out automatic processes, because the masked prime condition only allowed automatic processes to take place.
 Masked priming did not allow the participants to consciously name the prime words they had seen, so they were not able to purposefully employ conscious cognitive strategies in processing these words.